Cooper-Softdev/reading-notes/notes/301notes/read00.md

 6. Which direction does data flow in React?
 From parent element to child elements.
 7. Every component manages its own <u>state</u>.

+## Setup computer

+I've downloaded mongoDB and ran the tests.
+The eslintrc.json doesn't seem to be able to be removed.
+Trying to remove it gives an error that it doesn't exist.
+But I can read it in the file structure, it's definitely there.

 ##